AI Control Planes vs. Marketing Noise: Shipping Through Search, Security, and Framework Churn

 | Supply chain | "89% dormant majority" resurfacing | Add package health and maintainer-activity checks |

-Education, Journalism, and Workforce: Measurement Finally Shows Up
+Education, Journalism, and Workforce: Programs That Measure Outcomes

-OpenAI’s education updates are useful because they include certification and outcome measurement framing, not just adoption slogans.
-Axios’ local journalism workflow and GitHub+Andela’s production-learning path show the same pattern: AI value shows up when embedded in real throughput systems.
+OpenAI's education updates stand out because they include certification and outcome measurement framing alongside the usual adoption push.
+Axios' local journalism workflow and GitHub+Andela's production-learning path follow the same pattern: teams that wire AI into existing throughput systems and measure what happens get results; teams that bolt it on as a demo get slides.

 Coverage Ledger (All Verified Items Compiled)